What defines an event as a “special event?”

 What happens once I’ve submitted my application?

+Our Special Event Committee will review your application.
 Concerns and questions about your event will be discussed at this meeting to help determine if a permit should be granted for your event (and what, if any, changes need to be made in the event plans before a permit can be permitted).
 This will also allow the City to determine how much support will be needed at your event and a cost estimate for this support.
+After that, our Event Operations Coordinator will follow up with you to discuss next steps.

 There are a few factors that determine this…